Chechelpo/FRPLM/README.md

 # Frplm
 A LLM frontend framework specifically designed for long-term sessions with a focus on a world rather than individual characters.

+# Current features
+These are included in the latest release:
+1. Exporting/importing worlds via JSON files.
+You can share or backup your creations
+2. Defining a hierarchical system of a world with regions within regions, each one with their own locations and characters in them.
+Each of these have their own description and associated lorebooks.
+3. A location system that separates traversability and visibility, represented via a graph.
+4. An extension system with an extensive frontend and backend SDK, with published packages in npm and maven respectively.

 # Usage
 Download the latest release, navigate to the directory of your choosing and run